msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Data Point Capabilities:**

 _The value of a DP is usually atomic (boolean, integer, string), for easy use in tuya-cloud automation.
-But some DPs can use structured values, e.g. in the case of configuration data, usually defined in a page of the UI, and not used in automation._
+But some DPs can use structured values, e.g. in the case of configuration data, usually defined in a page of the UI, and not used in automation.
+Structured data is usually JSON, base64 encoded.
+In many cases the [encode/decode functions]() are indispensable for obtaining human readable values._

 Any DP as is own behavior: